-Newcastle upon Tyne – or simply ‘Newcastle’ as it is most commonly referred to and better known by – is without doubt one of Britain’s most iconic and distinctive cities.
+Newcastle upon Tyne – or simply ‘Newcastle’ as it is most commonly referred to and better known by – is, without doubt, one of Britain’s most iconic and distinctive cities.
 A place famous for its rich industrial heritage, eponymous brown ale, popular nightlife and the unmistakable ‘Geordie’ accent.
 It’s also a popular university city with thousands of students selecting Newcastle as their destination for studies, and why not enjoy it all from private student accommodation located in the heart of the city with Collegiate!

 From its many interesting museums to rated entertainment venues, including the prestigious Theatre Royal and City Hall, there are many places worth a visit in Newcastle.
 Read on to discover our ultimate picks some of the more unusual spots, so you can enjoy the full experience of the city.
 After all, every city has its quirks, and the Collegiate team are here to help you find Newcastle’s.